Kitware/trame/docs/content/docs/getting_started.md

 ## Method calls

-When building a client/server application you will need to be able to trigger methods on both side and Trame has some easy ways to do that.
+When building a client/server application you will need to be able to trigger methods on both side and trame has some easy ways to do that.

 ### Bind method to a button click